 Putting your property on the rental market

-Once you have decided to put your property on the market, it is important to take all the necessary steps to maximise the potential of your property.
-Here are a few important steps to assist you:
+Once you have decided to put your property on the market, it is important to take all the necessary steps to maximise its potential.
+Here are a few important steps to consider

-- Complete any of those outstanding DIY jobs like giving a room a fresh coat of paint – try to use neutral colours to appeal to as many people as possible.
+· Complete any of those outstanding DIY jobs like giving a room a fresh coat of paint – try to use neutral colours such as whites and lighter shades to appeal to as many people as possible.

 Marketing your property

-- Good quality, full colour property details which include a floorplan of the property and the Energy Performance Certificate (EPC).
+· Good quality, full colour property details (all our listers are trained in professional photography) which include a floorplan of the property and the Energy Performance Certificate (EPC).